CampbellOwen/fluentui/packages/make-styles/etc/make-styles.api.md

 // lib/index.d.ts:9:5 - (ae-forgotten-export) The symbol "borderStyle" needs to be exported by the entry point index.d.ts
 // lib/index.d.ts:10:5 - (ae-forgotten-export) The symbol "borderRadius" needs to be exported by the entry point index.d.ts
 // lib/index.d.ts:11:5 - (ae-forgotten-export) The symbol "borderWidth" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:12:5 - (ae-forgotten-export) The symbol "gap" needs to be exported by the entry point index.d.ts
-// lib/index.d.ts:12:5 - (ae-forgotten-export) The symbol "margin" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:13:5 - (ae-forgotten-export) The symbol "margin" needs to be exported by the entry point index.d.ts
-// lib/index.d.ts:13:5 - (ae-forgotten-export) The symbol "padding" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:14:5 - (ae-forgotten-export) The symbol "padding" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)